oversword/config/README.md

 ```lua
 config.register_type(names[, parser, getter])
 ```
-Register a new data type
+Register a new data type, see "Default Types" (below) for examples of what this can be used for

 1. `string|string[]`: `names` | The name, or list of names for this type.
 Each type can have multiple aliases that all map to the same thing, e.g. bool, boolean
 1. `function`       : `parser` | The function that will parse the data retrieved from the settings, can be used to parse lists and other data types from strings